 The Standing Committee includes the Review Committee, Ethics & Professional Standards Committee, Quality assurance Committee, Standards Committee, and the Quality Assurance Committee.

-The Ad-Hoc Committee is the nominating committee which is convened to elect candidates to CAATE.
+The Ad-Hoc Committee is the nominating committee that is convened to elect candidates to CAATE.

 source - adobe stock

 The Standards for Accreditation of Professional Athletic Training Programs, (Standards) outline the specific standards that must be met by all accredited programs.
 CAATE is responsible for granting accreditation status to Athletic Training Programs which meet the benchmark and standards.